benzman81/homebridge-http-webhooks/README.md

 The plugin gets its states from any system that is calling the url to trigger a state change.

-Currently supports contact, motion, occupancy, smoke sensors, switches, push buttons, lights (only on/off and brightness), temperature sensors, humidity sensors, thermostats and leak sensors.
+Currently supports contact, motion, occupancy, smoke sensors, switches, push buttons, lights (only on/off and brightness), temperature sensors, humidity sensors, thermostats, CO2 sensors and leak sensors.

 # Installation
 1. Install homebridge using: `npm install -g homebridge`